Estee Lauder Bronze Goddess Shimmering Oil Spray for Hair & Body Review

 Review

-Results you may expect from using Estee Lauder Bronze Goddess Shimmering Oil Spray for Hair & Body:
+Does Estee Lauder Bronze Goddess Shimmering Oil Spray for Hair & Body Work?

-Quite moisturizing: Estee Lauder Bronze Goddess Shimmering Oil Spray for Hair & Body has a moisturizing rating of 5.0 out of 10.
+According to CreamScan analysis, Estee Lauder Bronze Goddess Shimmering Oil Spray for Hair & Body is quite moisturizing, with a moisturizing rating of 5.0 out of 10.

 Is it more humectant or occlusive?
 It is purely occlusive.
 It has zero Humectancy (we didn't find any humectant ingredients on the ingredient list) and a maximum Occlusivity of 10 out of 10, primarily due to the high content of Caprylic/Capric Triglyceride (est. ≈22.0%) and Simmondsia Chinensis (Jojoba) Seed Oil (est. ≈11.0%).